seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 - __Compatibility with NLP Workflows__
-  The output object __Synthetic__ includes raw text, annotated text, entity spans with labels and positions, and regex-based semantic spans.
+  The output object __Synthetic__ includes raw text, annotated text, entity spans with labels and positions, and RegEx-based semantic spans.
 This structure supports fine-tuning, evaluation, and data augmentation in domain-specific NLP pipelines, including spaCy-style frameworks.